ssabih/aad-vc/index.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->
 <p>Above is an example of a DID.
 In short DID is an address that resolves to a DID document which contains useful information about the subject DID refers to.
 Subject can be an organization, person, device etc. DID has three parts: scheme which is denoted by did:, method identifier which in my case is ION and a unique identifier.
 If I know a DID, I can resolve it to get the information available in the DID document.
-DID is immutable and cannot be transferred throughout its life but a DID document can be updated after its creation.</p>
+DID is immutable but a DID document can be updated after its creation.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->